Canadian Education

 Work restrictions are strictly enforced.
 Exceeding your allowed hours could impact your visa status.

-- You must have a valid study permit that includes a condition that allows you to work off-campus
+- You must hold a valid study permit with off-campus work permission

-- You must have a Social Insurance Number (SIN) to work legally
+- You need a Social Insurance Number (SIN)

 Frequently Asked Questions